-Whatever attachment you choose to use you should always start your Dremel drill off slow and build up to the speed that you want to work at.
+Whatever attachment you choose, you should always start your Dremel drill off slow and build up to the speed you want to work at.

 Black nylon bristle brush

-This Black Wheel Bristle Brush is really good for cleaning, and If you use polishing compound with it you can use these for polishing.
-These are particularly great to use on intricate pieces of jewellery as it gets into all the difficult to reach areas.
+This Black Wheel Bristle Brush is really good for cleaning, and If you use a polishing compound with it you can use these for polishing.
+These are particularly great to use on intricate jewellery pieces as they get into all the difficult-to-reach areas.

-These little Sanding Drums are great for removing rust, paint, heavy corrosion on metal, or for sanding and shaping wood, plastics and softer materials.
-They slide onto a mandrel and can be fitted on snugly by tightening the screw at the end with a screwdriver (you will have received one of these in your kit with the Dremel).
+These little Sanding Drums are great for removing rust, paint, and heavy corrosion on metal or for sanding and shaping wood, plastics and softer materials.
+They slide onto a mandrel and can be fitted on snugly by tightening the screw at the end with a screwdriver (you will have received one of these in your kit with the Dremel Tool).

-The cut off discs are hard, brittle abrasive discs.
-You can use these for cutting off the top of screw heads, nails, or working with things like minerals and plastics.
+The cut-off discs are hard, brittle abrasive discs.
+You can use these for cutting off the top of screw heads and nails or working with things such as minerals and plastics.
 Also supplied is the mandrel that these are designed to fit onto.
-When you attach the disc to the mandrel be sure not to over tighten it because these discs are very brittle and will snap easily.
+When you attach the disc to the mandrel, be sure not to over-tighten it because these discs are very brittle and will snap easily.

-In this kit you receive a very coarse orange abrasive stone.
-These stone burrs come in a vast assortment of different colours, sizes, grades, and different materials such as green carbide stone burrs and White Arkansas stone burrs and Pink Grinding Stone Burrs.
+In this kit, you receive a very coarse orange abrasive stone.
+These stone burrs come in various colours, sizes, grades, and materials, such as green carbide stone burrs, White Arkansas stone burrs and Pink Grinding Stone Burrs.

-These are good for grinding and carving on harder materials like metal, ceramic, glass or even minerals and lapidary work on gem stones.
-I use the green silicon carbide stones a lot for shaping and filing silver and gold, and the Arkansas stones for smoothing metals.
+These are good for grinding and carving on harder materials like metal, ceramic, glass or even minerals and lapidary work on gemstones.
+I often use the green silicon carbide stones for shaping and filing silver and gold and the Arkansas stones for smoothing metals.
 They are also very good for sharpening things.